|

 applicants' intention to return to his/her country of origin or to proof

-of the stay, the visa applicant can be called for an additional in depth
+the stay, the visa applicant can be called for an additional in depth interview

-interview to the embassy/consulate.
-In such individual cases, additional
+to the embassy/consulate.
+In such individual cases, additional documents can be

-documents can be provided by the visa applicant or exceptionally requested by
+provided by the visa applicant or exceptionally requested by the consular

 (a) for members of official delegations who, following an